dng24/intl-iot/Getting_Started.md

 ### System Setup

 A good operating system to use is **Linux**.
 Specifically, this guide was written using **Ubuntu 18.04.1**, which a free copy can be downloaded [here](http://old-releases.ubuntu.com/releases/18.04.1/).
 The code might work using a Mac terminal, but there could be issues, such as with TShark.
 The code has not been tested on Windows.
-Users on a Windows or Mac platform are strongly encouraged to use an Ubuntu virtual machine.
-[VirtualBox](https://www.virtualbox.org/) and [VMWare](https://www.vmware.com/) are two popular virtual machine softwares.
+Users on a Windows or Mac platform are *strongly encouraged* to use an Ubuntu virtual machine.
+[VirtualBox](https://www.virtualbox.org/) and [VMWare](https://www.vmware.com/) are two popular virtual machine products.
 If you are using a virtual machine, please make sure to allocate enough disk space.
 If you are using the dataset from this study, it is recommended that 30 GB be allocated.

 ### Environment Setup

 1) Install Git: `sudo apt-get -y install git`
-2) Clone the Git Repo: `git clone https://github.com/NEU-SNS/intl-iot`
+2) Clone this Git Repo: `git clone https://github.com/NEU-SNS/intl-iot`
-3) Go into software directory: `cd intl-iot/`
+3) Go into the software directory: `cd intl-iot/`
 4) Run the setup script: `./setup.sh`

 A Python 3.6 environment with the dependencies needed to run this software has now been set up at `intl-iot/py3.6/`.

 5) Activate the environment: `source py3.6/bin/activate`

-The software is ready to run.
 If you are finished running the software and would like to deactivate the environment, simply run the `deactivate` command.

 ### Download Datasets